 To help asthma patients use home PEFR monitoring, a system of PEFR zones may be useful.
 26-28 The zones can be established as a function of the patient's personal best or predicted value. whichever is highest.
 The emphasis is on the variability patients experience from their personal best or from one reading to the next rather than on isolated readings.
 It is recommended that daily measurements be made morning and evening-about 7 a.m. and 7 p.m.
-If the patient takes an inhaled medication, "FEFK-snould be measured poin before and after treatment.
+If the patient takes an inhaled medication.
+PEFR should be measured both before and after treatment.
 Taking PEFR measurements intermittently may lose the benefit of detecting early deterioration in lung function, but it may be preferred by some patients, particularly those with extremely stable asthma.
 If PEFR is measured only two or three times a week, both a.m. and p.m. readings on the same day are important.

-When the zone system is adapted to a traffic light system, it is may be easier to use and remember.
+When the zone system is adapted to a traffic light system, it is may be easier to use and remember.^{26, 27}

 - Green (80 to 100 percent of personal best) signals all clear: No asthma symptoms are present, and the routine treatment plan for maintaining control can be followed.
-For patients on chronic medications, consistent readings in the green zone may indicate an oppositional control and control can be followed. - personal best) signals caution: An acute exacerbation may be present, and a temporary increase in medication may be indicated.
+For patients on chronic medications, consistent readings in the green zone may indicate an opportunity to consider a reduction in medications. - Yellow (50 to 80 percent of personal best) signals caution: An acute exacerbation may be present, and a temporary increase in medication may be indicated.
 Alternatively, the overall asthma may not be under sufficient control, and maintenance therapy may need to be increased. - Red (below 50 percent personal best) signals a medical alert: An immediate bronchodilator should be taken, and the clinician should be notified if PEFR measures do not return immediately and stay in yellow or green zones.